Sammii-HK/iprep/PWA_SETUP.md

 ## Overview

-Interview Coach is now a Progressive Web App (PWA) with:
+iPrep is now a Progressive Web App (PWA) with:

 - ✅ Installable on mobile and desktop
 - ✅ Offline support via service worker
 - ✅ Push notifications for study reminders